ritabur/vp-portfolio/content/about/index.en.md

 I work for the Lithuanian national broadcaster LRT, where I produce and co-host a weekly radio programme on environment and radio documentaries – layered, in depth crafted non-fiction stories where a combination of voice and soundscapes helps create a special space for human mind and soul to wonder, feel, understand and discover.

+I am also working on a book about Lithuania in the face on climate crisis.

 **Awards**

 * PRIX EUROPA nomination in Best European Radio Documentary category, 2018